-If you’ve ever found yourself zoning out during a long Zoom meeting, imagine what it’s like for a 12-year-old in an 8-hour school day.
+If you’ve ever found yourself zoning out during a long Zoom meeting, imagine what Zoom is like for kids, and how a 12-year-old in an 8-hour school day might be going through.
 I’ve worked with hundreds of secondary students, and getting kids to focus can be a challenge even under ordinary circumstances.

 Here’s a perfect example.